Learn / Depression in Men: Recognizing and Treating a Hidden Condition

 Inpatient Depression Treatment

 Many residential rehab centers treat not only addiction, but also mental health issues like depression.
 If depression impairs your ability to function in daily life, you may find relief in a residential rehab‘s higher level of care.
 Inpatient depression treatment allows you to devote your full attention to your recovery for an extended period.
 In inpatient treatment, you’ll receive treatment in an immersive therapeutic setting, with 24/7 access to staff.
-Most luxury rehabs also offer aftercare programming to help you transition to life back home and maintain your progress and lifestyle changes after inpatient care.
+Most rehabs also offer aftercare programming to help you transition to life back home and maintain your progress and lifestyle changes after inpatient care.

 Gender-Specific Care